marcoant/ACL-MkDir-Tree/README.md

 The reusable code of this project are the scripts in MakeDir_Scripts folder.
 You just need to assign the full path to a DIRNAME variable and run MakeDir script.
-It will create al the directorie tree.
+It will create all the directory tree.

 * Example 1: